 When do I need to replace my watch battery?

 You never want to be caught short with a watch that stops unexpectedly.
-What important event might you turn up late too because you glanced at a watch with the wrong time!
+What important event might you turn up late to because you glanced at a watch at the wrong time!
 Other than that, turning up wearing a stopped watch probably won’t fit the style you want to convey, even if you’re the only one that notices it.

 Does my watch have a battery?